chrismademe/scooch/README.md

 ## Usage

-See demo in `index.html` for a setup guide. **Note** If fullscreen is enabled, the whole body of the document is made fullscreen.
-I'd like to address this in a future update.
+See demo in `index.html` for a setup guide.

 ## Options